david880110/Media-Behavior-Trends-Analytics/README.md

 **[SIMMONS](https://www.simmonsresearch.com/)**

 > The Simmons / Nielsen partnership allows advertisers, agencies, and media to go beyond demographics when profiling TV audiences.
-By integrating viewership of Nielsen-measured national TV programs and networks with the 60,000 variables available in the Simmons National Consumer Study, clients can illustrate compelling, data-driven stories about the true value of TV audiences.
+By integrating viewership of Nielsen-measured national TV programs and networks with the 60,000 variables available in the Simmons National Consumer Study, clients can illustrate compelling, data-driven stories about the real value of TV audiences.